The Number One HR Solution on Salesforce

 Onboarding Excitement Build-Up

-After the candidate signs their employment contract, the onboarding process officially starts.
+After the employee signs their contract, either in person or using a candidate e-signature, the onboarding process officially starts.
 This is a crucial time for an employee's tenure with your company.

 The time between accepting the offer and starting to work is critical for cementing their positive impression.
 Show your enthusiasm for the new employee by creating a solid line of communication.